aneto0/MARTe2/Docs/User/source/tutorial/mass_spring/gams/mass_spring_gams_2.rst

 Ex.
 2: Add an additional histogram for the GAMTimer read signal
 ---------------------------------------------------------------

 The GAMTimer Read signal provides a good indication of the amount of free time in the thread and thus of the system load.
-Adding a histogram of this signal can help to identify if the system is overloaded and thus if the cycle time is sufficient for the application.
+Adding a histogram of this signal can help to identify if the system is overloaded and whether the cycle time is sufficient for the application.

 1. Edit the file ``../Configurations/MassSpring/RTApp-MassSpring-7.cfg`` and add a signal to the HistogramGAM to compute a histogram of the ``GAMTimer_ReadTime`` signal.
 2. Rename the signal in the output as ``Thread1FreeTimeHistogram``.